gesturesAidl/video_processor/README.md

 #### SECOND APPROACH: OPTICAL FLOW VIDEOS

-After training the model with only the Optical Flow features, following the same steps that had been done during the first approach, it was observed that while the accuracy of the whole model diminished, as the model could not classify well the videos with little movement (Stop Sign, Thumb Up), the confusion between the troublesome gestures was reduced, confirming the hypothesis that better directional information was captured.
+After training the model with only the Optical Flow features, following the same steps that had been done during the first approach, it was observed that while the accuracy of the whole model diminished, as the model could not classify well the videos with little movement (Stop Sign, Thumb Up).
+However, the confusion between the troublesome gestures was reduced, confirming the hypothesis that better directional information was captured.

 ![alt text](https://github.com/gesturesAidl/video_processor/blob/main/images/flow.png?raw=true)